chungying/Based-Monte-Carlo-Localization-for-Mobile-Robot/README.md

 ## 5) NTP

 # Further Reading and Video
-The video shows that the user interface and the operation of IMCLROE running and requesting computation resources on 8-node cloud server.
+The video shows how user can control via user interface and the performing of IMCLROE requesting computation resources on 8-node cloud server.

 https://youtu.be/gl0YwFDF094